syncfusion-content/wpf-docs/wpf/Add-Syncfusion-Controls.md

 ---
 layout: post
 title: Steps to add Syncfusion Essential WPF controls
-description: Learn how to add Syncfusion Essential WPF control to the application
+description: Learn here about how to add the Syncfusion Essential WPF controls to the Visual Studio applications.
 platform: wpf
 control: Add Syncfusion Controls
 documentation: ug